canonical/k8s-snap/docs/src/capi/howto/external-etcd.md

 To replace the built-in [dqlite][dqlite] database with an external etcd to manage the kubernetes state in the CAPI workload cluster follow this `how-to guide`.
+This example shows how to create a 3-node workload cluster with an external etcd.

 ## Prerequisites